 In 2016, Gregory Annenberg Weingarten received the Ellis Island Foundation's Family Heritage Award for his preservation efforts over the years.
 Gregory said, "I know that America's openness, its boundless hope and possibility, is a fire that lights up the whole world — from the most oppressed and war-torn countries to the most progressive and advanced ones.
 They look to us for our ideals, and those ideals are embodied by Ellis Island."

-CAPITAL SUPPORT - LIBERTY MUSEUM
+CAPITAL SUPPORT - ENGAGEMENT GALLERY STATUE OF LIBERTY MUSEUM

 Capital Support - The People of America Center at the Ellis Island Immigration Museum Renovations